Tirvox ad Coimi - Stone Crown

 Government

-Since the emergence of the princely house in the 5th century AEC, Stone Crown has been ruled by three grand masters (of all genders) of the guilds and circles, who are elected every four years at the city's civic body and must report to the prince's city chancellor.
+Since the emergence of the princely house in the 5th century AEC, Steinkron has been ruled by three grand masters (of all genders) of the guilds and circles, who are elected every four years at the thing of the citizens and must give an account to the Prince's City Chancellor.
+The seat of the city government is located in the town hall, which was built directly on the large market square.

 To become a grandmaster, you have to be among the best and most experienced in your own ranks.
 The grand masters each oversee one of the areas of responsibility: